ikayz/100-days-of-code/log.md

 **Today's Progress**: Started working on open source project from github **Thoughts** Coding without a framework is no walk in the park.

+### Day 11: March 20, 2018, Tuesday
+**Today's Progress**: Used flex on for the first time to align page elements without using a framework.
+**Thoughts** I was amazed of what CSS3 can do, I had become too used to Bootstrap.
+Time for a dive in the roots.